modular/modular/Cache/docs/README.md

 the user to provide a strong hash function - the region and transform caches use SHA-256 as a hash function currently.

-## CacheDialect

-This dialect contains attributes and operations that we use to assist in caching IR regions.
-For attribute-specific documentation, see the nested dialect documentation.

-We have made the decision to only cache the things that are worth caching, in the case of IR this generally means regions and constants.
-The memory footprint of most programs is almost entirely in the body of isolated-from-above operations like the function - caching their bodies provides a large win.
-The other worthwhile thing to cache is large constants.
-Removing the constant from the IR means that now the IR can be easily sent over the network and/or serialized with much lower overhead, while the constant can always be recovered from the cache.

 ## Transform Caching

 The principle behind transform caching is also quite simple - as long as the